Northern Resident Tax Deductions

 • The cost of the lowest return airline ticket that is available at the time of the trip between the closest airport to your residence and the nearest designated city to that airport.

-You can’t claim a travel deduction if you or anyone in your household received non-taxable amounts for travel assistance as a travel allowance or a reimbursement for travel expenses.
-Additionally, if someone else already claimed the deduction for this trip, then you cannot do so as well.
+You cannot claim a travel deduction if you or anyone in your household received non-taxable amounts for travel assistance, such as a travel allowance or reimbursement for travel expenses.
+Additionally, if someone else has already claimed the deduction for the same trip, you cannot claim it as well.

-You can claim up to two trips for non-medical reasons and up to two trips taken by each eligible family member.
-If it is for medical services, they must not have been available where you reside but there is no limit on the number of medical trips taken.
+You can claim up to two trips for non-medical reasons and up to two trips for each eligible family member.
+For medical services, if they were not available in your area, there is no limit on the number of medical trips you can claim.
+To ensure you’re following the correct guidelines, consider consulting an accounting company in Canada for professional advice on your travel deductions and other financial matters.

 Recently, the government has updated the travel deduction to be available even if there was no taxable travel benefit received for the trip.